reuters-graphics/graphics-svelte-components/README.md

 Use [Svelte in Markdown](https://mdsvex.com/) syntax to document your component's features in your docs.

-**IMPORTANT:** You MUST add minimal frontmatter data to your docs, including a title, description and slug.
+**IMPORTANT:** You MUST add some frontmatter data to your docs, including a title, description and slug.

 ```markdown
 ---